 Income Tax for LLC's classified as Corporations or S Corporations

-Usually, this election is made because it is to the advantage of the business because of both lower taxes for high-income individuals.
+Some LLCs choose to be taxed as a corporation or S corporation.
+Usually, businesses usually make this choice (called an "election") because it results in lower taxes for high-income individuals.
 The election is submitted through IRS Form 8832 - Entity Classification Election.

 How LLC's Pay State Income Tax

 Each state has a different way of classifying LLC's for state income tax purposes.
 After you have figured out your LLCs tax status, you can go to your state's department of revenue to find out how your state might be taxed.

 You will need to look at two factors:

 - What is the tax based on?
 Most states use the federal income tax liability as a basis, but states modify that basis for their state tax.